-This can also be observed in geographical terms, as the main fashion chains vary the type of garments they offer in establishments in different countries, and even in the same city based on the neighborhood and the customer profile of each area.
+This can also be observed in geographical terms, as the main fashion chains vary the type of garments they offer in establishments in different countries, and even in the same city based on the neighbourhood and the customer profile of each area.

 Also in terms of personalization, and far from the activity of the big brands, the good analysis of the data has allowed the creation of SMEs that focus on personalized attention to their customers.

 Two interesting examples are Fashiop or Lookiero, which are based on a business model in which, through a remote personal advisor, they send a selection of clothing to the client’s home that fits their tastes and needs to be analyzed.
 The customer observes the clothes, keeps the clothes he wants and returns the rest without any cost.